harrisoncramer/gitlab.nvim/README.md

       username = 'Keyword', -- The highlight group used, for instance 'DiagnosticSignWarn' date = 'Comment',
       chevron = 'Comment',
-    }
+      directory = "Directory", -- Highlight for directory text in discussion tree directory_icon = "Directory", -- Highlight for directory icon in discussion tree file_name = "Normal", -- Highlight for file name text in discussion tree }
   }
 })